Personal / Car Loan FAQs

 How do I make repayments on the loan?

-You can arrange to make your loan repayments either by payroll deduction, direct debit from your savings or transaction account, Internet or telephone banking transfer, at any of our branches or by a transfer from another financial institution.
-Learn more about these methods of repayment. ^
+You can arrange to make your loan repayments either by payroll deduction, direct debit from your savings or transaction account, Internet Banking transfer or by a transfer from another financial institution.

 How often will I receive information on my account?

-Statements are produced at least every six months.
-Additional or duplicate statements can be requested at any time from our office.
-Account information also available through our Internet and Phonelink services. ^
+Most statements are produced quarterly.
+Additional or duplicate statements can be requested at any time (fees apply).
+Account information is also available through our Internet Banking and Easy App services.

 What security is required?